7 Unique Ways To Experience Lake Powell and Grand Staircase-Escalante

 Discover the Best Hikes

-Devil’s Garden is another popular spot for trail-seekers and is located on Hole-in-the-Rock Road.
+Devil’s Garden is another popular spot for trail-seekers and is located on Hole-in-the-Rock Road, about 3 hours from camp via a drive through Grand Staircase-Escalante National Monument.
 It’s a prime place to see hoodoos, abstract rock formations and majestic arches.
 There are no official hiking trails, but you can easily navigate the rock formations or even enjoy a picnic with a view.
 Bringing the kids?
 This is also a great place to bring little hikers who are eager to explore.
 Remember, no matter where or when you hike, to pack enough water as you will be hiking in extreme desert conditions.

 Chase Slot Canyons

 Grand Staircase-Escalante is home to countless slot canyons or narrow gorges formed by natural rushing water and Under Canvas Lake Powell-Grand Staircase even has a slot canyon on-site, named Elephant Canyon.
 The area is also home to Antelope Canyon, one of the most photographed slot canyons in the world.
 Travelers from all over are awed by the way the sun shimmers through the curved sandstone walls.
 Since Antelope Canyon is located on Navajo land and also holds great spiritual importance to the Navajo people, a Navajo tour guide is required to see it.
 Reserve your tour in advance to ensure you don’t miss out on seeing this incredible slot canyon.

 You don’t need to go far to explore a slot canyon when you stay at Under Canvas Lake Powell – Grand Staircase.
 Take a quick walk to Elephant Slot Canyon, located on site at the resort.

 Catch a Horseshoe Bend Sunset